 In the example above, you can see that the peak of audience activity is between 3 AM and 6.30 AM.
 It means that the content should be scheduled for posting within this time span to reach as many followers as possible.

 Today more and more people would love to improve their knowledge of a foreign language.
 They practice, boost communication skills to the level of a native speaker, and learn the grammar to succeed in the career.
 They need to know a foreign language to get a promotion and be present in the global market.

-That is why you have to know what motivates people, your target audience: career, eagerness to learn, or something else in order to allocate the budgets appropriately, and not to lose money.
+That is why you have to know what motivates people, your target audience: career, eagerness to learn, or something else to allocate the budgets appropriately, and not to lose money.

 A successful marketing campaign means targeting the needs and interests of your consumers.
 And the most optimal way to do it is through content.

 We already mentioned that social data could supply you with information on your audience's psychographics.
 It means that you already have the data on their interests and can use it to optimize the content for your campaign.